luthersystems/cross-department-claims-settlement/CONTRIBUTING.md

-# Contributing to sandbox
+# Contributing to Cross Department Claims Settlement (cdcs)

-sandbox is an open source project welcome to contributions from the community.
+Cross Department Claims Settlement is an open source project welcome to contributions from the community.

 Please file issues on GitHub if you believe there is a bug or if documentation is unclear.